purepelmen/NativeMonoEmbedded-App/README.md

 Note: about exact versions... it depends.
 In this project I use:
 > - `Assembly-Main` is targetting **net8.0**.
 > - `NativeApp.Shared`, `NativeApp.Desktop` and `nativeapp` (in `NativeApp.Android`) set the C\+\+20 in CMake.
 They also use C++17 features like **std::filesystem**.
-> `NativeApp.Android` targets SDK 34, sets min SDK as 24, uses Java 8 and doesn't specify a specific NDK version.
+> - `NativeApp.Android` targets SDK 34, sets min SDK as 24, uses Java 8 and doesn't specify a specific NDK version.

-> Of course you can change these versions used and apply some tweaks so everything can work on lower/newer versions.
+> Of course you can change these versions and apply some tweaks so everything can work on older/newer versions.

 Note: Python is needed only if you would use `prepare-runtime.py`.
 It's not used when building the project.